manganese-ai/tuva-preprocessing/README.md

     - Tuva models (`dbt_packages/the_tuva_project/models` folder): claims_preprocessing core cms_hcc financial_pmpm
     - Processes and saves parquet files for modeling (`src/preprocess_tuva.py`)

+### Core modeling data (in `data` folder):
+- All condition data: `condition_all_{deci}.parquet`
+    - For 2018 and 2019, all columns from `core.condition`

+- Modeling condition data (for Franklin): `condition_modeling_{deci}.parquet`
+    - For 2018 only, unique combinations of patient id and normalized code from `core.condition`
+    - Columns: patient id, normalized code, normalized description

+- All procedure data: `procedure_all_{deci}.parquet`
+    - For 2018 and 2019, all columns from `core.procedure`

+- Modeling procedure data: `procedure_modeling_{deci}.parquet`
+    - For 2018 only, unique combinations of patient id, code type (hcpcs or icd-10-pcs), and normalized code from `core.procedure`
+    - Columns: patient id, code type, normalized code, description, code modifiers, practioner id (I believe this is NPI)

+- Medical claim data: `medical_claim_{deci}.parquet`
+    - For 2018 and 2019, the useful columns from claim data from `core.medical_claim`

+- Cost demographics data: `cost_demographics_{deci}.parquet`
+    - HCC v24 scores (v28 is always 0 in Tuva)
+    - Bene demographics: gender, age (normalized), enrollment status, Medicaid status, dual status, original reason for entitlement, institutional status
+    - Cost data for 2019: medical paid, log10 medical paid, all cost categories (e.g., outpatient, urgent care)

 ### DuckDB databases (`deci_{}.duckdb`)

 You can find all of the schema / table names with this command: `SELECT table_schema, table_name FROM information_schema.tables WHERE table_schema NOT IN ('pg_catalog', 'information_schema');`